BrentSeidel/Arduino-Sensor-Network/README.md

 only one of these on the bus.
 There are provisions for it to accept some commands from the BeagleBone Black via discrete inputs.

+### Documentation
+This contains some documentation for the system.

 ### Monitor
 This is Arduino software for a device that listens to the RS-485 bus and displays output on an LCD.
 It is currently obsolete and not being updated.
 It might be useful is some